-Two stage rocket with commercially available motors to achieve highest possible altitude.
+The Hound, a two-stage rocket with commercially available motors to achieve the highest possible altitude:

 - Booster: Cesaroni Pro 98 N5800

 - Peak Altitude: > 100km (Sustainer)